IsaGrassl/IsaGrassl.github.io/_pages/teaching.md

 layout: page
 title: Teaching
 permalink: /teaching/
-image: Picture-Sonic.jpg
+image: Picture-sonic.jpg
 ---

-> Das Lehren ist das höchste Verstehen — Johann Wolfgang von Goethe

-My experience fuels my passion for inclusive education.
-I strive to create spaces where students, regardless of background or experience, feel heard, valued, and empowered.
+I pursue to create spaces where students, regardless of background or experience, *feel heard, valued,* and *empowered*.

 As a first-generation university student, I navigated the academic world without prior exposure to computer science.
 Intimidated by stereotypes and the advanced skills of my peers, I initially struggled to see myself in this field.
-Through this journey, I learned the value of active listening and empathy—qualities often overlooked in software engineering but essential for inclusive learning environments.
+Through this journey, I learned the value of *active listening* and *empathy*—qualities often overlooked in software engineering but essential for inclusive learning environments.

-## Teaching
+If you are interested in topics such as diversity, teamwork, society, creativity, and design in software engineering and computing, I offer supervision for thesis projects.

-### Technical University of Darmstadt
+## Technical University of Darmstadt

-- **2025**: Seminar in (Gender) Diversity in Software Development, *BA/MA*
+### **2025 – Seminar: (Gender) Diversity in Software Development (BA/MA)**
-  _Topics such as gender bias, inclusion, and diversity in the software industry and research commmunity are explored._
+Software engineering remains a male-dominated field.
+This leads to challenges such as discrimination, unequal opportunities, and biases in algorithms.
+Diversity dimensions such as gender, sexuality, socioeconomic background, age, ethnicity, and disability influence who develops and accesses technology.
+We examine recent research on industry, nonprofit organisations, academia, and society, as well as best practices for promoting equity.
+After this course, students can critically assess research, identify gaps, write academic papers, give and receive feedback, present findings, and evaluate diversity strategies in software development.

-- **2025**: Project Computing for Social Good, *BA/MA*
+### **2025 – Project: Computing for Social Good (BA/MA)**
-  _This project focuses on the development of software solutions for social issues._

-- **2025**: Project at Girl's Day, *High School*
+In this course, students work in teams to develop creative software solutions addressing local or global social challenges.
+The focus is not on technical implementation but on the *Design Thinking* process—a human-centered approach to problem-solving involving user needs analysis, idea generation, prototyping, and testing.
+Teamwork is central to this course.
+Through structured team-building activities, students enhance their communication, collaboration, and conflict-resolution skills.
+The final outcome is a *No-Code* or *Low-Code* prototype, ensuring accessibility for students regardless of technical background.
+After this course, students can apply Design Thinking for social innovation, collaborate effectively, analyse user needs, integrate feedback, and reflect on interdisciplinary teamwork.

+### **2025 – Project: Generative Art – Be a Coding Artist (Girls’ Day & Easter Camp, High School)**
-  _I am responsible for the project *Generative Art: Be a Coding Artist*_
+I lead the project *Generative Art: Be a Coding Artist*, where high school students explore basic programming concepts through artistic expression using **p5.js**.
+Creative programming can foster a more inclusive introduction to coding, as it challenges the *nerdy* stereotype of programming being overly abstract and technical.
+By integrating art and code, students experience creative freedom, aligning programming with their everyday interests.

-### University of Passau
+## University of Passau

-- **2024**: Tutor at Introduction to Software Engineering, *BA*
+### **2024 – Tutor: Introduction to Software Engineering (BA)**
-  _I assist students in their first semesters to understand and apply fundamental principles of the software development life cycle._
+I assist first-year students in understanding and applying core principles of the software development life cycle.
+This is achieved through weekly sessions using a *flipped classroom* approach and structured group work.

-- **2022–2024**: Organiser and Project at Summer Camp Computer Science, *High School* (annually)
+### **2022–2024 – Organiser & Project Lead: Summer Camp Computer Science (High School, annually)**
-  _As part of this annual camp, we guide high school students in their first experiences with computer science, helping them tackle programming challenges.
-I was also responsible for the projects *#programmable: Implementation of a Social Media App* and *AppSpark: Design and Implement your own App*._

-- **2021–2024**: Project at Girl's Day, *High School* (annually)
+As part of this annual camp, high school students are introduced to computer science through hands-on programming challenges within one week at university.
+I organised the entire camp and led two projects designed to connect computer science with real-world topics that resonate with teenagers, aiming to break programming stereotypes:
+- *#programmable: Implementation of a Social Media App*
+- *AppSpark: Design and Implement Your Own App*

+### **2021–2024 – Project: Code the Beat – Programming Music (Girls’ Day, High School, annually)**
-  _This annual event gives high school girls an insight into computer science and encourages them to pursue technical professions.
-I was responsible for the project *Code the Beat: Programming Music*_
+This annual event provides high school girls with insights into computer science and encourages them to explore technical careers.
+I lead the project *Code the Beat: Programming Music*, where students learn fundamental programming concepts through music composition.
+I firmly believe that programming is more than just coding, and music serves as a gender-neutral entry point that resonates with diverse audiences.

-- **2021–2024**: Seminar in Media and Cultural Studies, *BA/MA* (half-yearly)
+### **2021–2024 – Seminar: Media and Cultural Studies (BA/MA, half-yearly)**
-  _XX._
+In this seminar at the Faculty of Humanities, students analyse media and cultural phenomena using a *semiotic* approach—examining underlying meanings and societal paradigms within media constructs.
+**Seminar Topics:**
+- *Controversial Crowns: Disney Princesses Between Stereotype and Empowerment*
+- *Netflix and Chill: Sexuality and Diversity in Netflix Originals*
+- *Like a Prayer: Diversity, Sexuality, and Controversy in Music Videos*
+- *Licence to Flirt: Gender Discourse in James Bond Films*
+- *Did You Program Her to Flirt with Me?: AI and Gender in Science Fiction*

-- **2021–2024**: Project at Advanced Software Product Development, *MA* (annually)
+### **2021–2024 – Project: Advanced Software Product Development (MA, annually)**
-  _Students work in agile teams on a real world application.
-I guided and mentored one group on the technical, management, and teamwork._
+Students work in agile teams to develop real-world applications.
+I mentor teams across all project phases, guiding them technically while fostering communication and teamwork.
+Beyond technical skills, I emphasise the importance of team dynamics by incorporating structured *team-building* activities to strengthen collaboration and efficiency.

-- **2022, 2024**: Seminar in Diversity and Inclusion in Software Engineering, *BA/MA*
+### **2022, 2024 – Seminar: Diversity and Inclusion in Software Engineering (BA/MA)**
-  _This seminar addresses topics include discrimination, diverse perspectives in teams, and their impact on software quality._
+Software engineering is more than just coding—it is built *by* people *for* people.
+However, the field remains relatively homogeneous, leading to issues such as discrimination, unequal opportunities, and algorithmic bias.
+Diversity extends beyond gender, encompassing dimensions such as sexuality, socioeconomic background, age, ethnicity, and disability.
+This seminar explores research on diversity in software development, identifying gaps and best practices for fostering inclusion.

 - **2022**: Seminar in Software Engineering for Kids, *BA/MA*
-  _Students explore how to make software development accessible to children and tools to help kids learn programming skills._
+  _Software engineering is seen as abstract,howver, teaching fundamental programming skills to children is essential to tackle stereotypes and barriers for entry at an already young stage.
+Thus, students explore how to make software development accessible to children and tools to help kids learn programming skills such as block based enviorment Scratch.
+This leas also to identify how kids use these environemnts, what topics they program, and how to analyse their projects and code quality ._

+### **2022 – Seminar: Software Engineering for Kids (BA/MA)**
+Software engineering is often perceived as abstract, yet introducing fundamental programming concepts at an early age is key to breaking down stereotypes and entry barriers.
+In this seminar, students explore how to make software development *accessible* for children, evaluating block-based programming environments like *Scratch*.
+Topics include how children interact with these tools, what they program, and how to analyse their projects and code quality.

 ## Supervised Theses

 ### Master Theses
-- **2025/present**: Goller, Elias: *Voice-Controlled Scratch - An Inclusive Approach for Children with Motor Disabilities*
+- **2025-present**: Goller, Elias: *Voice-Controlled Scratch - An Inclusive Approach for Children with Motor Disabilities*
 - **2024**: Janardhana, Sruthi: *Social Network Analysis in Software Engineering Community*
 - **2023**: Stromtcova, Valeriia: *Detection of Malicious Bots in Russian Social Networks*
 - **2023**: Rabab, Umme: *Trends in Female Authorship of Software Engineering Community*